 Historically, the child welfare system has struggled with achieving equity for all identity groups.
 There are myriad issues that contribute to the disproportionate adversity experienced by families of color.
 Additionally, children and youth from diverse populations are overrepresented in the system and may receive less consistent services.
 This disproportionality often results in unequal outcomes.

-It is therefore essential to address these issues, at the individual and systems levels.
+It is therefore essential to address these issues at the individual and systems levels.
 Black, Brown, and Native children cannot be supported without simultaneously strengthening and caring for Black, Brown, and Native families.
-This includes investing in prevention services and wraparound services for struggling parents as well as antiracism training for child welfare professionals.
+This includes systems investing in prevention services and wraparound services for struggling parents as well as antiracism training for child welfare professionals.
 Antiracism is defined by the active opposition of racist ideology and the promotion of racial tolerance.
-Below, find resources about implementing antiracism practices and working with diverse populations at a systems level.
+Below, find resources about implementing antiracism practices and working with diverse populations at the systems level.

 Disproportionality and Disparity in Child Welfare

 National Conference of State Legislatures (2021)

 Presents information concerning the role of Federal and State laws in addressing racial disproportionality in the child welfare system.

 Offers a list of resources for achieving equity and social justice in child welfare and the need to address historical trauma.